 Executing the npm install command

-Once you execute the command npm install dependency module will be downloaded on your device from the npm registry.
+Once you execute the command npm install dependency module, will be downloaded to your device from the npm registry.
 There are 3 ways to execute this command.

-1. npm install - to fetch all dependencies mentioned in the dependency tree.
+- npm install—to fetch all dependencies mentioned in the dependency tree.

-3. npm install <git remote url> - to fetch a library pushed to github or bitbucket or gitlab.
+- npm install <git remote url> - to fetch a library pushed to github, bitbucket, or gitlab.

 Simplifying npm install

 Step 1: Check whether the node_modules folder exists or the package-lock.json folder.
 Once you spot the folder, trace the existing dependency tree and clone the tree.
-You can create an empty tree if you prefer to.
+You can create an empty tree if you prefer.

 Step 2: Fetch the relevant dependencies (dev, prod, or direct dependencies) from package.json and add them to the clone tree (from step-1).
-There are a few benefits of doing this:
+There are a few benefits to doing this:

 Step 3: Compare the original tree (from step-2) with the cloned tree (step-1) and make a list of actions required for replicating the new tree in other node_modules.
-The required actions may be install (new dependencies), update (existing dependency versions), move (change the location of the dependency within the tree), and remove (uninstall libraries that are not needed by the new tree).
-Execute all the commands identified starting from the deepest one.
+The required actions may be to install (new dependencies), update (existing dependency versions), move (change the location of the dependency within the tree), and remove (uninstall libraries that are not needed by the new tree).
+Execute all the commands identified, starting with the deepest one.

 Folder-Structure in node_modules

-3. No existing node_modules, but package-lock.json and package.json with dependency list are available in package.json.
+- No existing node_modules, but package-lock.json and package.json with dependency lists are available in package.json.

-4. The node_modules, package-lock.json and package.json with dependency list are all available in package.json.
+- The node_modules, package-lock.json and package.json with dependency lists are all available in package.json.

 No existing node_modules, package-lock.json or dependencies is available in package.json

-This scenario occurs when a JS framework application starts without any dependency and then adds them at a later stage one by one.
-In this scenario, the dependencies are downloaded in the order of installation.
+This scenario occurs when a JS framework application starts without any dependencies and then adds them one by one at a later stage.
+In this scenario, the dependencies are downloaded in order of installation.

 For example, when you execute npm install <B> in a new application.